rich-ramsey/knot_dmc/readme.md

 This is where the manuscript .Rmd file and .pdf files are stored, along with the .bib files that contain references.
 For more information on using papaja() for manuscripts, see the [papaja manual](https://frederikaust.com/papaja_man/)

+The /supplementary/ subfolder contains the corresponding .Rmd and .pdf files for supplementary materials.

 **/packages/**

 Information on installing R packages is stored in this folder.